Purple-K

 Purple-K was developed by the United States Naval Research Laboratory in 1959, as an improvement over sodium bicarbonate for extinguishing oil and gasoline fires.
-It was named due to the characteristic lavender tint imparted to flames, owing to the potassium (chemical symbol "K") content.
+It was named due to the characteristic lavender tint imparted to flames, owing to the potassium (chemical symbol K) content.

 Characteristics

-Purple-K powder has an acrid taste and odor, is free-flowing, floating on most liquids, non-abrasive, does not wet with water and is compatible with most foam concentrates.
-It has violet color, to distinguish it from other dry agents.
-Its principal component is potassium bicarbonate (78–82% by weight), with addition of sodium bicarbonate (12–15%), mica (1–3%), Fuller's earth (1–3%), amorphous silica (0.2–%), and is made hydrophobic by methyl hydrogen polysiloxane (0.2–1%).
+Purple-K powder has an acrid taste and odor, is free-flowing and non-abrasive, floats on most liquids, does not wet with water, and is compatible with most foam concentrates.
+It is violet to distinguish it from other dry agents.
+Its components are potassium bicarbonate (78–82% by weight), sodium bicarbonate (12–15%), mica (1–3%), Fuller's earth (1–3%), and amorphous silica (0.2–%), and methyl hydrogen polysiloxane (0.2–1%) for hydrophobicity.

 Purple-K is normally non-toxic, but ingestion of a large amount can cause alkalosis.

 Uses

 Purple-K is commonly used in oil refineries, airport ramps, service stations, military facilities, naval warships, power plants, and other places where large volumes of flammable liquids are handled.
 It is often paired with foam in twin agent systems, usually found fitted to airport fire appliances.

 Purple-K is used in many forms, from small handheld fire extinguishers to large mobile and stationary units, including fixed-nozzle piping systems.

 Cleanup of spent agent can be difficult, as it forms a residue when discharged.
 If the spent agent is dry it can be removed by suction, but when combined with water, hydrocarbons and other liquids, it forms a thick crusty scum that can be challenging to remove.

 Purple-K should never be mixed with phosphate-based fire suppression agents (ABC dry chemical), as the resulting chemical reaction will destroy its efficiency.